viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 The main benefit of writing unit tests is the confidence that your application will not break when making changes to its codebase.

-It does not matter, whether you choose xUnit, nUnit, or any other library.
 Strive for 100% coverage and enforce the minimum allowed code coverage by using a static code analyzer.

 ## Static Code Analysis

-Static code analysis is the way to ensure the code meets the certain quality bar.
+Static code analysis is the way to ensure the code meets a certain quality bar.

 What are the benefits of static code analysis?

 First of all, it reduces the manual work for other developers during the code review.
+Secondly, it provides a safety net.

 ## Code Reviews

 You can do the remote code reviews via Pull Requests.
 You can do the code review in two ways.
-Just to tick the checkbox (pressing Approve without even having a look) or you can do the thorough review.
+By pressing the approve button without having a detailed look or you can do the thorough review.
 I have seen both approaches.
-It is clear that you should do thorough, otherwise it cannot be called code review at all.
+It is clear that you should review the code thoroughly, otherwise it cannot be called code review at all.

 If possible also try to do the reviews in person.

 ## Automated CI/CD pipeline

 Use CI/CD tools like Azure DevOps, TeamCity, Jenkins, or others.
+Builds should run automatically for the main branch and also for other branches, e.g. feature branches.
+Display the build status in the Pull Request and restrict merge if build fails.

 ## Automated tests